-What she didn’t know is that the IRS allows you to apply for a six-month extension on filing your tax return.
-So, if you don’t have it all together by tax day in April, don’t panic.
-You can extend all the way to October.
+The Internal Revenue Service allows taxpayers to apply for a six-month extension of the tax filing deadline.
+So, if you don’t have it all together by tax day in April, don’t panic, especially if you’re expecting a refund.

 Who Can File for an Extension?

-Unfortunately, an IRS tax extension only applies to the tax paperwork, not payments.
-If you owe money, it is still due on the original due date.
-You must at least pay an estimated amount of your total tax liability.
+Unfortunately, an IRS tax extension request only applies to the tax paperwork, not payments.
+If you owe money, it’s still due on the original due date.
+You must pay at least an estimated amount of your total tax liability.

 How Can I Get an Extension?

-You have three basic options: You can either file electronically or by mail, which is a formal request for an extension, or you can send the IRS the amount you think you owe them.
+You have three basic options.
+You can file electronically, by mail, or you can simply send the IRS the amount you think you owe them.

-Keep in mind that the IRS is very slow to process paperwork, but very quick about processing payments – they’ll quickly notice if you fail to pay them.
+Keep in mind that the IRS is very slow to process paperwork but very quick about processing payments.
+They’ll quickly notice if you fail to pay them on time.

 1. File Electronically